IU-PR/Capstone_project/content/docs/Groups/InnoShop.md

 ### 1. User Interface (UI):
  - Homepage: The main landing page that provides an overview of the website's offerings, featured products, and promotions.
  - Product Listings: Pages displaying merchandise with relevant details, including images, descriptions, pricing, and availability.
- - Special Services Section: A dedicated section to explore and access exclusive services offered by the university students.
  - User Profile: Personalized user accounts to manage student profile, orders, preferences, and track shipment status.

 ### 2. Merchandise Store Components